-collective effective dose equivalent/collective dose equivalent-The sums of the dose equivalents or equivalence The sums of the dose equivalence of effective dose equivalence of all individuals in an exposed population within a 50-mile radius expressed in units of person-rem (or person-sievert).
+collective effective dose equivalent/collective dose

+equivalent-The sums of the dose equivalents or effective dose equivalents of all individuals in an exposed population within a 50-mile radius expressed in units of person-rem (or person-sievert).
 When the collective dose equivalent of interest is for a specific organ, the units would be organ-rem (or organ-sievert).
 The 50-mile distance is measured from a point located centrally with respect to major facilities or DOE program activities.